xiangjunn/tp/docs/DeveloperGuide.md

 **Preconditions:** List of events to be sorted is displayed.

-**Guarantees:** The displayed list of events is sorted lexicographically according to the specified field, if the given field is valid.
+**Guarantees:** The displayed list of events is sorted lexicographically according to the specified _field_, if the given _field_ is valid.

 ***MSS***

-1. User decides on a field to sort by.
+1. User decides on a _field_ to sort by.

-2. User inputs the specific field.
+2. User inputs the specific _field_.

-3. SAS sorts the list of events by the specified field provided in step 2.
+3. SAS sorts the list of events by the specified _field_ provided in step 2.

 4. SAS displays the sorted list of events.